tom-krieger/remediate_install/README.md

 bolt puppetfile install
 ```

+This step will install all needed Puppet modules into the remediate_install modules folder.

 ## Usage

 This module contains two Bolt plans.
 One plan is for checking the system requirements only.
 The second one is for installing Remediate on your system.